inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ## Best practices

+- Code is well-commented and has documentation for further usage.
-- I have configured the `pre-commit` hooks (check the `.pre-commit-config.yaml` file).
+- Configured the `pre-commit` hooks (check the `.pre-commit-config.yaml` file).
+    - The code is formatted by `black` formatter, linted by `pylint`, statically checked by `mypy`.
     - The `markdownlint` is used to check the documentation style.
-- The code is formatted by `black` formatter, linted by `pylint`, statically checked by `mypy`.

 ## Testing